Mporuben/matthewporuben.com/content/blog/articles/building-development-repo.md

 ## Intro
 There is a lot of buzz around Docker, and its ecosystem.
 Sometimes it's hard to get to the real reasoning behind all of these technologies.
 Lots of people are talking about Kubernetes, Docker, etc...
-But they don't talk about "WHY" to use it.
+But they don't talk about WHY to use it.
 From the outside perspective it sometimes appears like a lot of buzzwords.
-This is why I wrote another article about "WHY" you should or should not use Docker development repo.
+This is why I wrote another article about WHY you should or should not use Docker development repo.
 You can find it [here](/blog/docker-development-repo)

 So what is a Docker development repo?